-Morningstar rating as of February 29, 2020.
-Based on total return.
+Three year Morningstar rating as of February 29, 2020.
+Based on risk-adjusted returns.
 Category: Options-based of 114 funds.

 During global uncertainty managing asset allocation and downside risk with a defensive approach seeks to create value for investors

 PHILADEPHIA, PA, March 18, 2020 – EAB Investment Group, a SEC Registered Investment Advisor providing a series of proprietary alpha generating and risk mitigating strategies to advisory clients, announced today that its sub-advised James Alpha Managed Risk Domestic Equity Fund (JDIEX) has been designated five stars by Morningstar (as of February 29, 2020).

 EAB Investment Group implements a defensive and correlation management strategy that seeks to maximize risk adjusted returns over a full market cycle by limiting drawdowns in declining equity markets.